Doug-Nunes/Index/README.md

---Download the dependecies
+Download the dependecies

 npm install

--- Start the Project
+Start the Project

-npm start# Index
+npm start